NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     Use the camera adjustments obtained by previously running bundle_adjust with this output prefix.

-compute-point-cloud-covariances
-    Propagate the uncertainty from positions and quaternions of the input sensor to the triangulated point cloud.
-Applicable only for Maxar (DigitalGlobe) sensors.
-This option implies
-    ``--dg-use-csm``.

 min-triangulation-angle (*double*)
     The minimum angle, in degrees, at which rays must meet at a triangulated point to accept this point as valid.
 It must be